Get your super ready for tax time

 Make any extra concessional contributions

-Before the end of financial year rolls around, it’s a great time to think about whether you want to take advantage of the concessional contribution cap.
+Before the end of financial year rolls around, it’s a great time to think about whether you want to take advantage of any remaining part of the concessional contribution cap by making additional before-tax contributions.*

-You can check where you’re up to with concessional contributions by using ATO online services.
-Simply login, select Super, then Information, then Concessional contributions
+You can check where you’re up to with concessional contributions through your ATO account.
+Simply log in to your myGov account, select your linked ATO account, then Super, then Information, then Concessional contributions.

 Concessional contributions are taxed in your super fund at 15% and avoid income tax.